You are currently viewing Book Review: 3 Quiet Truths from The Art of Being Alone

 But my grandfather would always say:

 “Let them figure things out on their own.
-Let children feel something.
+Children need to feel something.
 Let them sit alone for a while.
 Let them think for themselves too.”

 At that time, I didn’t realize it.
 But now I do, what it means to be alone and discover new ideas.